Captain Mainwaring

 Captain George Mainwaring (/ˈmænərɪŋ/) is a fictional Home Guard captain, first portrayed by Arthur Lowe in the BBC television sitcom Dad's Army.
 In the 2016 film he is played by Toby Jones and in the 2019 remake of three missing episodes he is played by Kevin McNally.
 Mainwaring is the bank manager and Home Guard platoon commander, in the fictional seaside town of Walmington-on-Sea during the Second World War.

 He is considered a classic British comic character owing to the continuing currency of Dad's Army via regular repeats and Lowe's portrayal.
 Many of his quotes, such as, "You stupid boy!", are engrained in British popular culture.
-In a 2001 Channel 4 poll Captain Mainwaring was ranked 21st on their list of the 100 Greatest TV Characters.
+In a 2001 Channel 4 poll Captain Mainwaring was ranked 21st in its list of the 100 Greatest TV Characters.